Carson Parks: Later career

 Following the success of "Somethin' Stupid", Parks wrote songs for other artists, including The Mills Brothers and Jack Jones.
-The Mills Brothers recording of Parks' "Cab Driver" reached #23 on the Billboard Hot 100 and #3 on the Billboard Easy listening chart in 1968.
-He receded from performing and writing to focus on publishing, owning and operating the Waynesville, North Carolina-based music publishing firms Greenwood Music and Br'er Rab Music.
-He died in 2005 in St. Marys, Georgia.
+The Mills Brothers recording of Parks' "Cab Driver" reached number 23 on the Billboard Hot 100 and number 3 on the Billboard Easy listening chart in 1968.
+He receded from performing and writing to focus on publishing, owning and operating the Waynesville, North Carolina–based music publishing firms Greenwood Music and Br'er Rab Music.
+He died in 2005 in St. Marys, Georgia, at the age of 69.